 In case you haven’t noticed, drones have become ever more popular for both the hobbyist and commercial applications.
 The SwellPro Splash Drone is a drone designed from the ground up as a fishing drone.
 From Amazon using drones to deliver packages to Realtors using drones to take aerial photos of properties for listing on the various real estate listing services.
 But, did you know, drones can and are being used for fishing?
 Yes, people have actually caught fish using a drone.
 Welcome to the 20th-century folks, where drones can be used to capture 4K video, deliver goods and catch fish.

 Drones are being used to fly baits out to areas previously beyond the reach of shore bound anglers.
 They are also being used to drop chum in the water to draw fish to an area, as well as scout for game fish from the air.
 For surf fishing, drones have proven to be a great tool for deploying baits off the beach front at distances much farther than you could ever dream of casting, like the Sandblaster Bait Caster we reviewed previously or the radio controlled saltwater bait boats, drones can extend your fishing range.

 Fishing with a drone has one particular hazard however.
 The high tech electronics of a drone don’t do well when they get wet, and fishing involves water and the potential for getting your drone wet.
 Recently manufacturers have developed waterproof drones designed specifically for fishing.
+One, the Gannet Pro Plus Drone, I review in another article.
 The SwellPro Splash Drone is one of those new designs so let’s take a look at what it has to offer.